 Further information is available from the Australian Government’s Department of the Environment website Final report: Mount Lyell Remediation Research and Demonstration Program.

-Due to historic mining practices, metal rich acid mine drainage leaves the site and enters the Queen River
+Photo: Due to historic mining practices, metal-rich acid mine drainage leaves the site and enters the Queen River.

-A large amount of work has been undertaken studying the problem and looking into a cost-effective remedy for the acid mine drainage.
+A large amount of work has been undertaken studying the problem and looking into a cost-effective remedy for the AMD.

-The Mt Lyell Acid Drainage Remediation Act 2003 was passed to facilitate the treatment of the legacy acid mine drainage.
+The Mt Lyell Acid Drainage Remediation Act 2003 was passed to facilitate the treatment of the legacy AMD.

-Investigations completed in 2002 did not identify any cost-neutral options for treatment of acid drainage emitting from the Mt Lyell mining lease.
-Options investigated to treat the drainage ranged in cost from $10 million to $16 million in capital costs and from $1.6 million to $10 million in annual operating costs.
+Investigations completed in 2002 did not identify any cost-neutral options for AMD treatment at Mt Lyell.
+Options investigated ranged in cost from $10 million to $16 million in capital costs and from $1.6 million to $10 million in annual operating costs.
 Due to the high costs, full treatment was unlikely to proceed so a staged approach to the problem was adopted.

-In 2013, the Tasmanian Government advertised a request for proposals to develop pollution reduction operations at the site on a commercial footing.
-It was envisaged that the sale of extracted metals from mine effluent could form a viable, self-funding enterprise.
+In 2013, the Tasmanian Government advertised a request for proposals to develop pollution reduction operations at the site on a commercial basis, with the sale of extracted metals to form viable, self-funding enterprise.
 A number of proposals were received, however ultimately none of them met the key criteria of being able to operate without government subsidies, within the constraints of the Mt Lyell Acid Drainage Remediation Act 2003.
-The request for proposals process concluded in 2014.